emqx/emqx-docs/en_US/access-control/authz/file.md

 ![dashboard-edit-ACL-file_ee](./assets/dashboard-edit-ACL-file_ee.png)

-## Configure with configuration file
+## Configure with Configuration File

 The file-based authorizer is identified by type `file`.